tail-call/kbb/README.md

 ## Quality of life

- - [ ] Syntax for required object fields
  - [ ] Game world is a part of UI layout
  - [ ] Clickable buttons
  - [ ] Prefer requiring without parens